-Use Hydrocortisone ABM as directed by your doctor.
+Use Hydrocortisone ABM solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Do not use Hydrocortisone ABM if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use Hydrocortisone ABM solution if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.